HaymanLiron/buzz-quiz/README.md

 # buzz-quiz
-A silly quiz to learn user input in web development /n using javascript.
+A simple quiz to learn user input in web development using javascript.